AbhinavA10/ML-courses/Building-DL-Model-TF/README.md

 ## CNN Architecture
 - kernel === filter used in convolution
-- applying multiple kernels to the image, results in mutliple convolved images
+- applying multiple kernels to the image, results in multiple convolved images
 - leveraging different kernels, allows us to find different patterns in an image (e.g. edges, curves, etc.)
 - output of convolution is called "feature map"
-- typically, you intialize the kernel with random values.
+- typically, you initialize the kernel with random values.
 Then during the training phase, the kernel will be optimized in such a way to predict the proper output (learning)
 - kernel is essentially the weights between the layers of neurons in a regular Neural Network
 - Pooling layer is used to reduce dimensionality of previous layer's ReLU neurons
 - The Fully connected layers take the high-level filtered images from the previous layer and convert them into a vector